wakandaswap/wakanda-subgraph/README.md

 #### UniswapFactory

-Contains data across all of PantherSwap v2.
+Contains data across all of WakandaSwap v2.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token